Imperial School of Medicine (Ottoman Empire): History

 Sultan Mahmud II established the school on 14 March 1827.
 That year Mahmud II announced that the school would for the time being teach in French.
 At that time most of the instructors and students at the military medical school were non-Muslims and included Armenians, Arab Christians, Bulgarians, and Greeks.
 The campus was in a former imperial page school, in Galatasaray, in Pera (now Beyoğlu).
 Accordingly students were known as the "Students of Galatasaray".
+Turkish names for the institution included Darü'l-ulûmi'l-hikemiyye and Mekteb-i Tıbbiye-i şahane, and official French names included École Impériale de Médecine de Galata Serai, Faculté de médecine de l'Empire ottoman (circa 1843), and Faculté de médecine de Constantinople (circa 1853).

 According to Constantinos Trompoukis and John Lascaratos Greeks were well-represented among founding staff due to their foreign-language skills and their study experiences in Europe.
 Many Ottoman Muslims hitherto had not focused on foreign languages.
 Johann Strauss, author of "Twenty Years in the Ottoman Capital: The Memoirs of Dr. Hristo Tanev Stambolski of Kazanlik (1843-1932) from an Ottoman Point of View," wrote that in the teaching staff "Greeks were especially conspicuous".
 In addition professors from Germany joined the faculty, Thusly, a sizeable portion of the teaching staff was drawn from the empire's non-Muslim religious communities supplemented by visiting Germans.

 The building suffered from a fire in 1848 which destroyed some official records.
 The school moved to the Golden Horn.
 In 1850 the school had eleven regular professors; four of them were ethnic Greeks.

 In 1861 the Counsel of Civil Medical Affairs requested that the medical college begin licensing pharmacists after incidents with unlicensed pharmacists caused injuries and deaths in the empire.
 Afterwards pharmacists were required to have a master of pharmacy from the Imperial Medical School, or an equivalent from a university in Europe.

 It moved to the gardens of Topkapı Palace in Sarayburnu (Seraglio Point) in 1866, and that year alumnus Salih Effendi became the head of the school.

 By the 1860s advocates of French medium instruction and Ottoman Turkish medium instruction were engaged in conflict; Turks advocated for Turkish while minority groups and foreigners advocated for French.
 Spyridon Mavrogenis, employed in the imperial medical school as a professor, advocated for the usage of French.
 The governing body, the Dari-Choura, adopted the proposal of Ahmet Bey to make Ottoman Turkish the instructional language, arguing that Muslim students were at a disadvantage with French; at the time Muslims made up about 66% of the students.

 By 1871, after the Tanzimat movement gave additional rights to Christian minorities, the school had a Greek director.
 Of the 18 other professors, nine were Greeks.

 It merged with the civilian medical school in 1909 to form what was known as the Medical School.